A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries

-We finish this section with some comments on the appropriateness of the TrUSE distribution.
-We stress that Assumption~\ref{asmp:CI} is on the distribution of $\bm{L}$, not on that of $\bm{X}$, so that the TrUSE distribution can capture the same degree of rank correlation as the USE distribution.
-Moreover, Assumptions~\ref{asmp:CI} and~\ref{asmp:LP} are identifying assumptions that are necessary for the USE distribution to be well-defined for data analysis.
+We finish this section with three additional comments on the TrUSE distribution.
+First, Assumption~\ref{asmp:CI} is on the distribution of $\bm{L}|\bm{X}$, not on that of $\bm{X}$, so that the TrUSE distribution can capture the same degree of rank correlation as the USE distribution.
+Second, Assumptions~\ref{asmp:CI} and~\ref{asmp:LP} are identifying assumptions that enable the USE distribution to be useful in data analysis.
 In comparison, \cite{wang2024multivariate} suggest (but do not implement) some other ways to identify the parameters in a UST distribution that involve much stronger restrictions on $\Delta$ and/or $\Omega$.
-However, these reduce substantially the ability to capture variation in pairwise correlations and/or asymmetry across variable pairs, which is the key advantage of the UST over skew-t distributions.
+However, these reduce substantially the ability to capture variation in pairwise correlations and/or asymmetry across variable pairs, which is the main advantage of the UST over skew-t distributions.
 Third, the unified skew normal subclass of~\cite{arellano2006unification} (equivalent to the closed skew normal of~\citealp{gonzalez2004additive}) has been used previously to model data.
 However, these applications employ direct constraints on $\Omega,\Sigma,\Delta$ based on the structure of spatial or time series data~\citep{zareifard2013non,zareifard2025skew} that are stronger than those suggested here.